 – Darnum & Yarragon

-– Ripplebook and surrounds
+– Neerim, Ripplebook and everything inbetween

 Our primary clinic is conveniently located on the main street of Drouin (21A Princes Way which is across the road from the post office).
 We are open 8am – 8pm most weekdays and 8am – 12pm on Saturdays.

 We also have physiotherapy consultations available within Bank Place Medical Centre (1 Hopetoun Road, Drouin) & Yarragon Medical Centre (1 Campbell Street, Yarragon)

 Kate Jones started her physiotherapy career studying at the University of Melbourne.
 Since that time she has been busy treating patients in private practice clinics.
 Kate has a passion for treating musculoskeletal pain, sporting injuries and instructing group mat classes and on the reformer.

 Kate became interested in Physiotherapy while she was a member of the Cheltenham Swimming Club.
 As a result, Kate takes a keen interest in swimming and understands the benefits of water and water based exercise.
 Kate also enjoys running, and she believes that to be successful, a training program needs to include cross training, gradual progression and variety.

 Since becoming qualified as a physiotherapist, Kate has undertaken further qualifications through Latrobe University in Postgraduate and Masters of Musculoskeletal Physiotherapy.
 Additionally, Kate has undertaken short courses in a variety of conditions, and will be undertaking further courses in the areas of cancer rehabilitation.